JayCuthrell/fudge-org-eleventy-excellent/src/posts/pandas-cerebras-vast-weka-fhe.md

 ---
 title: "Interoperability and Convergence Ahead"
-description: 'A look at Pandas, Cerebras, VAST, Weka, FHE, and much more.'
+description: 'A look at Polars, Cerebras, VAST, Weka, FHE, and much more.'
 date: 2024-01-14
 tags:
   - parquet